boonsboos/tetrvm/docs.md

 to do labels, use the `lab` instruction, and jump to the label's value:

-labels start from 0, and increment by 1 for each new label.
+labels start from 0, and increment by 1 for each new label. the identifiers are written to the bytecode, but not used. they are purely for readability.
 ```
 lab 0
 push 1